mannkendall/R/docs/source/installation.rst

    devtools::install_github("mannkendall/R")

 And that will take care of things. |name| uses `semantic versioning <https://semver.org/>`_.
-The latest stable version is |version|.
+The latest version is |version|.

 The most recent release of |name| is also available for download from its `Github repository <https://github.com/mannkendall/R/releases/latest/>`_.

 Requirements
 ------------
-|name| is compatible with the following python versions:
+|name| is compatible with the following R versions:

 .. literalinclude:: ../../DESCRIPTION
     :language: R
     :lines: 7

-Furthermore, |name| relies on a the following external modules, which will be automatically installed
+Furthermore, |name| relies on a the following external modules, which will be automatically
+installed:

 .. literalinclude:: ../../DESCRIPTION
     :language: R